Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core.md

 If the task is running, the log message "Task is running" is printed using dlog.

 ### Exiting a task
-An example of exiting a running task.
+An example of exiting a running task:
 ```c
 {
   bool running = false;